ChrisGutknecht/data-quality-with-stakeholders-and-dbt/README.md

 <img width="350" alt="poll" src="cloud_components_chatgpt.png">

+---

 ### How we resolve data tests with our stakeholders

-* Use dbt Explore to demonstrate how to debug data tests
-  - Open the affected model in dbt Explore, click on the failed test.
-  - Copy the compiled test code into BigQuery and run the query:
+* Use dbt Explore to get the compiled code of the failed test and run the query

-* Looker Studio Dashboards for Data Visualization
+* For stakeholders, provide additional Looker Studio Dashboards for Data Visualization
-* Rotate first response duty among data team
+* Rotate first response duty for test failure among data team
-  - Are certain days or values noticeable?
-If yes, include them in the comment, along with the query.
-  - If the test is only true or false, the model owner should take over.

-* Is this the first time the fail occurred?
-Is there reason to believe it won't occur again and is an exception? > Wait to see if the fail occurs again.
-* Is the threshold too strict?
-Is increasing it justifiable? > Increase the threshold.
-* Unique?
-Would a deduplication using a qualify row_number() statement make sense? > Deduplicate.
+  * First time the failure?
+Threshold too strict?
+Deduplication via a qualify row_number()?
-* Is the alert even meaningful?
-Is there an adequate response, or is there nothing to be done? > Remove the alert and report the issue to the business owner.
+  * improve signal-to-noise ratio: Is the alert meaningful?
+Is there an adequate business response, or nothing to be done?
+  * keep improving  model description to 1) provide sufficient context, 2) describe worst case Scenarios und 3) specific resolution steps

 ---

 ### Best practices for improving data tests

-* Route different tests into differente channels (Teams, Slack) using
+* Route different tests into differente channels (Teams, Slack) using tags, either on model and test level

 ```
   - dbt_expectations.expect_table_row_count_to_be_between: